kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 #### Reconcile Integration and Error Handling

-The scheduling reconcile path is invoked from the Job reconcile loop, gated on the `WorkloadWithJob` feature gate and only when the Job has no pods yet.
+The scheduling reconcile path is invoked from the Job reconcile loop, gated on the `WorkloadWithJob` feature gate, before pod management runs.
+Objects are created only while the Job is new or resuming from suspension, at any other time the path is discover-only.
 The integration is designed to be idempotent and crash-safe:

-- **Discovery first:** the controller looks up an existing `Workload`/`PodGroup` (via `spec.controllerRef` / `spec.podGroupTemplateRef`) before compiling, so a restart between creating the `Workload` and the `PodGroup` does not produce duplicates.
+- **Discovery first:** the controller looks up an existing `Workload`/`PodGroup` (via `spec.controllerRef` / `spec.podGroupTemplateRef`) before compiling.
+A restart between creating the `Workload` and the `PodGroup` therefore does not produce duplicates.
 - **Ordering:** `Workload` is created (or found) before the `PodGroup`, and both before pods, so references always resolve.
-- **Errors are retryable:** a validation error returned by `BuildWorkload` is terminal for that spec and is surfaced as a Job condition/event (the user must fix `spec.scheduling`); an API error creating the `Workload`/`PodGroup` requeues the Job with backoff and blocks pod creation until it succeeds.
+- **Errors are retryable:** a compilation error from `BuildWorkload` is terminal for that spec and is surfaced with a `FailedWorkloadCompilation` Warning event (the user must fix `spec.scheduling`); an API error creating the `Workload`/`PodGroup` emits `FailedWorkloadCreate` and requeues the Job with backoff, blocking pod creation until it succeeds.
+- **Fallback with a Warning event:** if discovery finds more than one controller-owned `Workload` or `PodGroup`, or a controller-owned `Workload` whose shape no longer matches what the controller compiles (`UnsupportedWorkloadStructure`), the controller falls back to default pod-by-pod scheduling for that Job and pods are created without `schedulingGroup`.
+The condition is also counted in `job_scheduling_object_syncs_total{result="error"}`.
 - **Updates:** on a `gang.minCount` (or `parallelism`-driven) change the controller recompiles the desired `Workload` (`NewBuilderFromExistingWorkload(...).BuildWorkload`) and patches the delta to the existing object, then patches the size onto the runtime `PodGroup`.
+- **Suspend/resume:** once a suspended Job's pods are gone the controller deletes the runtime `PodGroup` (`PodGroupDeleted` event) and recreates it from the retained `Workload` on resume (`PodGroupCreated`).

 ### Job Controller Changes